 Roads reopened and residents able to return following controlled explosion in Eastbourne

-Police and Explosive Ordnance Disposal (EOD) teams were sent to Hyde Road on Monday evening (June 23) after the liquid was found by contractors during a house clearance.
+Police attended Hyde Road alongside Explosive Ordnance Disposal (EOD) teams on Monday evening (June 23) after a bottle of unidentified liquid was found by contractors during a house clearance.

-EOD assessed the item and it was decided a planned evacuation of homes would take place on Tuesday (24 June) to allow for the safe disposal of the item.
+EOD assessed the item and following consultation with partners, it was agreed a planned evacuation of homes would take place on Tuesday (24 June) to allow for the safe disposal of the item.

 A spokesperson for Sussex Police said: “EOD teams have now carried out a controlled explosion of the item and a further search of the property where it was found, and are satisfied there is no ongoing risk to the public.